th3r3dfox/silksong-tracker/docs/TECHNICAL_DOCUMENTATION.md

 ### 3.3 Data Correlation and Rendering (`script.js`)

 Static data from `data/main.json` and `data/bosses.json` defines all trackable items.
-Each JSON entry includes a flag and logic to determine if it’s completed or missing.
+Each JSON entry includes a flag and logic to determine if it's completed or missing.

 **Example:**